 |STUDENT ORGANISATION(PER YEAR)||1,000.00||1,000.00|

-Candidates enrolled for the degree shall be required to take examinations and pass in all courses before being allowed to proceed to the second year of study.
+- A candidate enrolled for the degree shall be required to take examinations and pass in all courses before being allowed to proceed to the second year of study;

-A candidate who fails a second re-sit or retake examination or fails to complete the programme within the prescribed period shall on recommendation of the Faculty Board of Examiners and approval of the Senate be discontinued.
+- A candidate who fails a supplementary examination or fails to complete the Programme within the prescribed period shall, on the recommendation of the Faculty Examiners Committee and approval of the Senate, be discontinued.

-The common regulations of examination of dissertation in all Faculties shall apply.
+The common University of Nairobi regulations of examination of dissertation in all Faculties shall apply;

-The dissertation shall be examined out of 100% and marks distributed as 70% for the dissertation and 30% for the oral defence of the dissertation.
+- The dissertation shall be examined out of 100% and marks distributed as 50% for the written examination; 20% for oral dissertation defence and 30% for the two graded seminar presentations of the research;

-A candidate who fails to obtain a pass mark in the dissertation, may on the recommendation of the Faculty Board and approval of Senate, be allowed to re-submit the dissertation after three months up to a maximum of two times.
+- A candidate who fails to obtain a pass mark in the dissertation, shall on the recommendation of the Faculty Examiners Committee and approval by the Senate be allowed to re-submit the dissertation within a period of six months to one year up to a maximum of two times;

-A candidate who fails in a second re-submission of the dissertation, shall on the recommendation of Faculty Board of Examiners and approval of Senate, be discontinued.
+- A candidate who fails in a second re-submission of the dissertation, shall on the recommendation of the Faculty Examiners Committee and approval by the Senate, be discontinued from the programme.